echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

     3. Can view his cart
     4. Can make orders
     5. Can view his orders
+    6. Can manager the status of his orders
-    6. Cannot add products to the shopping site
+    7. Cannot add products to the shopping site
-    7. Cannot manage products of the site
+    8. Cannot manage products of the site
 2. **Seller** (**registered by Admin in the database, not allowed to be created by public register**)
     1. Can add products to the shopping site
     2. Can manage products